ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ### Run the ROS1 bridge

-1. In your ros1_bridge_ws ROS2 workspace, source the workspace if you have not already.
+1. In your ros1_bridge_ws ROS2 workspace, source the ROS1, ROS2, and bridge workspaces if you have not already.
     ```
     cd ~/ros1_bridge_ws
+    source ~/catkin_ws_to_bridge/devel/setup.bash
+    source ~/colcon_ws/install/setup.bash
     source install/setup.bash
     ```